A Home for the 2SLGBTQIA+ Community

 PEERS Alliance received the Changemaker Award from A Dollar a Day Foundation, for our outstanding commitment to harm reduction work.

-PEERS Alliance received Royal Patronage for our longstanding community service.
+PEERS Alliance received Viceregal Patronage for our longstanding community service.

 April 2024- March 2025